modelMaestroSolo/Coding-A-Fitness-Tracker/README.md

 Coding A Fitness Tracking: Exploring the Possibilities of Context-Aware Applications for Strenght training.

 ## Overview
 This project is a reimplementation of [Dave Ebbelaar's](https://www.linkedin.com/in/daveebbelaar/) Full Machine Learning Project.
-It entails analysing sensor data and using ML model to predict a workout type and to count repetitions.
+The goal is to explore, build, and evaluate models that can, just like human personal trainers, track exercises, count repetitions, and detect improper form.
 [See play list here](https://www.youtube.com/playlist?list=PL-Y17yukoyy0sT2hoSQxn1TdV0J7-MX4K)

 ## Table of Contents